abdorayden/raymp/README.md

 ## ✨ What is RMP?

-**RMP (Ray Media Platform)** is a high-performance, extensible framework built in C with Lua scripting for creating sophisticated terminal user interfaces.
+**RMP (Ray Music Player)** is a high-performance, extensible framework built in C with Lua scripting for creating sophisticated terminal user interfaces.
 Originally conceived as a music player, RMP has evolved into a comprehensive platform for terminal-based applications, featuring:

 - 🎵 **Advanced Music Player** - Multi-format audio support with real-time visualization
 - 📱 **Rich TUI Framework** - Create complex terminal interfaces with ease